Deep Machine Learning: A Beginner’s Guide to the Basics

 6. Healthcare and Drug Discovery:

-• Overview: Deep learning assists in predicting patient outcomes, personalizing treatment plans, and accelerating drug discovery.
+• Overview: Deep machine learning assists in predicting patient outcomes, personalizing treatment plans, and accelerating drug discovery.

 • Applications: